 You have the following rights regarding health information we maintain about you:

 Right to Inspect and Copy.
 You have the right to inspect and copy health information that may be used to make decisions about your care.
 This usually includes medical and billing records, but does not include psychotherapy notes.
 To inspect

 and copy your medical and/or billing records, send a request in writing to the Privacy

 Officer at the address listed at the end of this Notice:

-▪ We may deny your request to inspect and copy your medical and/or billing records in certain very limited circumstances.
+- We may deny your request to inspect and copy your medical and/or billing records in certain very limited circumstances.
 If you are denied access to health information, you may request that the denial be reviewed.
-Another licensed healthcare professional chosen by the Health System will review your request and the denial.
+Another licensed healthcare professional chosen by Crozer Health will review your request and the denial.
 The person conducting the review will not be the same person who denied your request.
 We will comply with the outcome of the review.

-▪ is not part of the medical information kept by or for the Health System;
+- is not part of the medical information kept by or for Crozer Health;